thecodepapaya/Faculty-Leave-Management/README.md

-# leave_management
+# Leave_management

-A new Flutter project.
+A new Flutter project for leave management of staff members of Indian Institute of Information Technology, Vadodara.

 ## Getting Started